RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

      - The first variable, `activeIndex` is the piece of state I am trying to keep track of.
 It is some value that will change at some point in time
      - The second variable, `setActiveIndex` is a function I call to update that piece of state.
 Anytime this is called, this setter function, it will cause the entire component to automatically rerender.
 It is the setter.
      - When I call, `useState` it takes in one arg, which is the default value for the piece of state.
      - Once the setter is called, the default value to `useState` function will fall away.
-It is only an intialization value and the new value will be whatever is passed to the setter.
+It is only an initialization value and the new value will be whatever is passed to the setter.

 **With Class Components I can easily define and change multiple pieces of state at the same time.
 However, in a function component using Hooks, it is different.
 If I want to have multiple pieces of state, I have to call `useState` multiple times.
 If I want to update state values, I have to call a setter.**